nathanielw/Material-Icons-for-Pencil/README.md

 Everything **inside** the `gen/` folder can then be zip'd and installed in Pencil.

+Windows users wanting to **generate** the collection: see [this comment](https://github.com/nathanielw/Material-Icons-for-Pencil/issues/2#issuecomment-108849198).

 ## License
 [Material Design Icons](https://github.com/google/material-design-icons) by Google are released under an [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.